-- PENDING -- Advisory Opinion NOQUESTION PRESENTED

 See O.C.G.A. § 21-5-73(a).

 A person is deemed a “lobbyist” under the Act in a number of alternative situations.
 See O.C.G.A. § 21-5-70(5).
-A “lobbyist” is, among other things, a person who is compensated for undertaking to promote or oppose passage of legislation by the General Assembly or veto by the Governor, to promote or oppose passage of any ordinance or resolution by a public office or any state agency, or to undertake influencing a public officer or state agency in the selection of vendors.
+A “lobbyist” is, among other things, a person who is compensated for undertaking to promote or oppose passage of legislation by the General Assembly or veto by the Governor, to promote or oppose passage of any ordinance or resolution by a public office or any state agency, to undertake influencing a public officer or state agency in the selection of vendors, or to promote or oppose the passage of any ordinance or resolution by any elected county, municipal or board of education official/member.
 Id.

 The Commission recognizes four levels of registration for lobbyists – state, state agency, local, and vendor.
 Lobbyists are required to register at any level at which they make expenditures.
-See O.C.G.A. § 21-5-71.
+See O.C.G.A. §§ 21-5-70; 21-5-71; and, 21-5-73.
 The reporting requirements are not the same for each level.
 Id.
 If a lobbyist expends money within a certain level, the lobbyist must register as a lobbyist at that level and disclose those lobbying expenditures.
 Thus, it is possible that a lobbyist would be required to register and report with the Commission at different levels.
 However, the Commission recognizes that some state-level lobbyists represent organizations that are composed of local public official members.

 Prepared by Jonathan Hawkins.